wimleers/fileconveyor/README.txt

 the filename (as a string) and the event (as an integer).
 The event is one of FSMonitor.CREATED, FSMonitor.MODIFIED, FSMonitor.DELETED.

-This file is what tracks the curent state of the daemon.
-Thanks to this file, it is possible for the daemon to crash and not lose any data.
+This file is what tracks the curent state of File Conveyor.
+Thanks to this file, it is possible for File Conveyor to crash and not lose any data.
-Deleting this file would cause the daemon to lose all of its current work.
+Deleting this file would cause File Conveyor to lose all of its current work.
 Only new (as in: after the file was deleted) changes in the file system would be picked up.
 Changes that still had to be synced, would be forgotten.